+Moderator summary: 10 companies replied, 8 companies say yes, 1 company is ok for that but would like to only update ARP by this procedure, 1 company wonders whether it could be merged by the multicast session activation procedure.

+To Nokia, please refer to S2-2108002, the update procedure is newly updated by SA2 to update other parameters not only ARP.

+Proposal: agree the proposal, and FFS whether this procedure can be merged with Multicast Session Activation procedure.

 In contribution [11], PDU Session Resource Setup Required procedure is introduced for the NG-RAN node to request the setup of PDU Session Resources associated to a Multicast MBS Session the UE has joined.